 1. Your Personal Story

-- Top tip for lobbying your MP: make it personal and make it local.
+- Make it personal and make it local.
 If you’re not there to talk about an explicit constituency problem – like benefits – but rather a national issue you’re campaigning on – such as air pollution, proportional representation or Brexit – try your best to connect it with a local or personal issue.
 Consider, for example, filing a Freedom of Information request to your local authority, to learn more about how this issue is affecting your area.
 Find out how to do so here.

 - See your goal as communicating to your MP that you and many others like you in your area care deeply about the issue at hand.
 Perhaps you even have a personal experience you want to share.